seapagan/react-github-readme-button/README.md

 provided repository, which will be shown in a modal popup with all Markdown translated and using the correct GitHub styling.

-At the moment I'm still workinbg on the component so this is a test app that allows you to enter any repository (in the form `username/repository`, without the GitHub url) and it will then properly display the README.
+At the moment I'm still working on the component so this is a test app that allows you to enter any repository (in the form `username/repository`, without the GitHub url) and it will then properly display the README.

-## Current Limitations of the test web interface
+## Current Limitations of the TEST WEB interface

 - only fetches README.md
 - only fetches from the `main` branch.
-- no modal popup, just displayed to screen while I finalize the conversion and formatting.

 The component has the ability to fetch from any branch and any name however.
 If these are not specified it defaults to the most common `README.md` and the